OpenTechSchool-Leipzig/rc3-game/README.md

-# Escape the broken app
+# Escape the broken internet

 It's the year 2020 and the web is in a horrible state.
 You need to escape!
 Can you?